missoula-ready/seattle-ready/README.md

 # To set it up, follow the instructions in the [Disaster Preparedness project README](https://github.com/missoula-ready/disaster-preparedness/blob/master/README.md).
 But instead of DJANGO_SECRET_KEY, use DJANGO_SECRET_KEY_SEATTLE, and instead of DATABASE_URL, use DATABASE_URL_SEATTLE.

+Depending on your server setup, you may want to put these values in settings.py directly.

 # Values to put in Django Admin

 ### Tabs